Frequently Asked Questions

 - Your Cumulative Grade Point Average (GPA) is a weighted average based on the grades obtained in all of the courses that you have taken at McMaster University.

 - To calculate your Cumulative Average, you multiply the grade received in a course by the number of units in this course.
 Use this formula for each course you have completed.
 Then, add these numbers up and divide this total by the total number of units.
 This number is your GPA.

-- To find out more about the grading system used at McMaster and to see an example of how the Cumulative GPA is calculated, go to the Grading System section in the Undergraduate Calendar.
+- To find out more about the grading system used at McMaster and to see an example of how the Cumulative GPA is calculated, go to the Grading System section of the Office of the Registrar website.

 Career & Experiential Learning